 Check Out These Festive Events

 Crawford County hosts some great annual events to finish out the calendar year.
-Whether it’s rain or shine, there’s plenty to do at the 31st Annual Pumpkin Fest in Conneaut Lake with crafts, festival food, amusement rides, pumpkin drops and their annual Fall Pumpkin Fest Parade.
+Whether it’s rain or shine, there’s plenty to do at the 32nd Annual Pumpkin Fest in Conneaut Lake with crafts, festival food, amusement rides, pumpkin drops and their annual Fall Pumpkin Fest Parade.
 This is one of the largest fall festivals in northwestern Pennsylvania!
-Halloween fans can get dressed up and collect candy at Meadville’s 55th Annual Halloween Parade.
-This year is circus-themed, so get out your clown shoes and lion manes and get festive.
+Halloween fans can get dressed up and collect candy at Meadville’s 56th Annual Halloween Parade.
+This year is Super Hero & Villains, so get out your capes and masks get festive.
 Also, don’t forget to book a ticket to Ghost Lake for a heart-stopping walk at Conneaut Lake.
 This is a terrifying event you won’t soon forget!

 So Much To Do, So Little Time

-These are just a sampling of the seasonal options available in Crawford County.
-Whether it’s raining or the sun is shining, there are so many great ways to make this short season unforgettable.
-For more opportunities, check out our fall events or download our app and create your own personal itinerary.
-You’ll find something for everyone to enjoy the season here.
-With so many ways to enjoy fall and so many fun things to do, you’ll want to come back every season!
+These are only some examples of the seasonal possibilities available in Crawford County.
+Whether it’s rainy or sunny, there are so many excellent ways to make this short season memorable.
+For more options, explore our fall events or download our mobile app and design your own personal itinerary.
+You’ll uncover something for everyone to enjoy the season here.
+With numerous ways to relish fall and so many fun activities to engage in, you’ll wish to return each season!